 You were thinking of the many times,

-I was with you at the shops today,
+your hands reached down to me I was with you at the shops today,

 your arms were getting sore